Wonder Woman 1984: Home media

 Wonder Woman 1984 was released as a rental on premium video-on-demand services in the United States on February 12, 2021, on Digital HD on March 16, 2021, followed by its physical release on DVD, Blu-ray and Ultra HD Blu-ray by Warner Bros.
 Home Entertainment on March 30.
 The sequences shot for IMAX presentation were retained on all home media releases.
-As of January 2022, Wonder Woman 1984 has sold more than 606,000 DVDs along with an estimated of 818,000 Blu-ray Discs totaling $15.9 million and $22.8 million, respectively, for a total of $38.8 million in sales revenue.
+As of January 2022, Wonder Woman 1984 has sold more than 606,000 DVDs along with an estimated 818,000 Blu-ray Discs totaling $16.1 million and $22.9 million, respectively, for a total of $39.1 million in sales revenue.

 Reception

 Audience viewership

 Following its opening weekend, Warner Bros. announced that HBO Max saw total viewing hours on the film's first day more than triple in comparison to a typical day in the previous month.
 Several days later, Screen Engine reported that 23% of viewers had subscribed to HBO Max in order to watch the film.
 The company also said that Wonder Woman 1984 was already the most-watched straight-to-streaming title of the year, beating Hamilton.
 According to Nielsen, the film totaled 2.25 billion minutes spent by HBO Max users over its first three days of release, "equivalent to about 14.9 million complete plays of the 151-minute movie".
-Following its opening weekend, Samba TV reported the film was streamed in 1.6 million American households over its first three days of release.

 Samba TV later reported that the film was watched in 3.2 million households within its first week of release and 3.9 million in the first 17 days and in over 4.3 million U.S. households by the end of its month.
 Following its third weekend of release, Deadline Hollywood wrote "if there's anything positive to report, we'll hear about on the next AT&T earnings call" but if viewership numbers were noteworthy "we would have already heard about it."
 In January 2022, tech firm Akami reported that Wonder Woman 1984 was the eighth most pirated film of 2021.